Review by Tony Attwood, updated August 2018.

 I been looking for her even clear through Tennessee

 And where does that take us?
-Only to “Ma Rainey and Beethoven once unwrapped their bedroll, tuba players now rehearse around the flagpole”.
+Well, it took me back to “Ma Rainey and Beethoven once unwrapped their bedroll, tuba players now rehearse around the flagpole”.

 The Alicia Keys commentary reflecting her role as co-founder and Global Ambassador of Keep a Child Alive, which provides medicine to families with HIV and AIDS in Africa, reminds us that Dylan has not supported too many causes since he moved away from the days of Blowing in the Wind, Times they are a changing, and Hard Rain.
 Does he regret that?
 Does he want to give Alicia Keys his support, or at least say, “Well done”.
 Probably.